 Our prominent position at the heart of the thriving gym ensured that our message couldn’t really be missed and this stimulated many conversations, with all sorts of people.
 What was particularly pertinent was the number of people who knew someone who was struggling with anxiety and/or depression.
 The event aimed to raise awareness of men’s mental health and with membership of Gym City being 65% male, it was an ideal venue to do this.

 Events were timetabled to showcase sports and activities available at the gym, including kick boxing, Zumba and Bhangra Flex, for men and women, to have a go at, and there were plenty of people to take up the challenge tonight, (I was nearly tempted to kick off my doc martins and join in.
 Almost.
 Maybe next time).
 The live DJ (not a usual feature of Gym City) helped get the party started, and the high octane vibe carried the exercise to another level.

 Thanks Gym City for a thrilling, and enjoyable evening that provided WTF with an opportunity to join others in raising awareness of the issues that affect so many of us, and in creating talking communities.

-Activity purpose: Training as a Mental Health First Aider is one of our objectives for all our team to eventually undertake.
-These skills will be invaluable in their own right as well as enabling us to achieve our other charity objectives.
+Activity purpose: Training as a Mental Health First Aider is part of one of our goals for all our team to eventually undertake.
+These skills will be invaluable in their own right as well as enabling us to achieve our other charity goals.